alainvtr/extended_mistralai_conversation/README.md

 - `scrape`: Scraping information from website
 - `composite`: A sequence of functions to execute.

-Below is the basic configuration of functions.
+Below is the minimalistic configuration of functions.

 ```yaml
 - spec: